shahriar-hasan-mickey/ethereum_project_missingDiaries/README.md

 Missing diaries is a **DApp** which keeps the record of missing people around us.
-You need to add the following features for it:
+The application is composed of the following features:
 Features:
   * **Missing Person:** The DApp store data of missing persons.
 Specifically, it stores a person's name, age, height, status(either “missing” or “found”),